Meet our Horses

 Frank and Training

-Frank Calleja is a horse master and classical trainer who directs the training of our horses and interns.
+Frank Calleja is a horse master and classical trainer who has been involved with the horse at Attunga for the past 15 years.
 He is always gentle and very passionate about our horses and students and his methods always benefit the horses greatly.

-He comes to Attunga most weeks to teach the interns how to interact with their horse and train them in the best possible way to get the ultimate performance from them.
+Over the years he has taught our interns how to interact with their horse and train them in the best possible way to get the ultimate performance from them.

 Through time, commitment and perseverance he can take a complete beginner and have them riding a horse like they would have never imagined possible, in just 18 weeks.